almamedia/il-substance-jsx/README.md

 ### Import `dom` function.

 As the last step, in order for the pragma to be able to call the mapping function `dom`, the file with JSX in it needs to import the function.

-This needs to be done in every file, just like you would import `react` in every file when you want to use jsx with react.
+This needs to be done in every file, just like you would import `react` in every file, when you want to use jsx with react.

 ```javascript
 // in the beginning of the file